Isometric dilation and Sarason's commutant lifting theorem in several variables

 such that $\Theta(z)=\tau_{W}(z)$, where $\tau_{W}$ is the transfer function corresponding to $W$, that is,

 Moreover, the contraction $W$ can be taken to be a unitary if necessary.
 This result is known as transfer function realizations for operator valued bounded analytic functions on the unit disc.
+Recall that a contraction $T$ on $\clh$ is said to be a \emph{completely non-coisometric} if there is no non-trivial invariant subspace of $T^*$ on which $T^*$ is an isometry.
+A contraction $T$ is said to be a \emph{completely non-unitary} (cnu) if there is no non-zero $T$-reducing subspace $\cls$ of $\clh$ such that $T|_{\cls}$ is a unitary operator.
+For a contraction $T$ on $\clh$, there exist unique $T$-reducing subspaces $\clh_{cnu}$ and $\clh_{u}$ such that $\clh= \clh_{cnu} \oplus \clh_{u}$, $T_{cnu}:=T|_{\clh_{cnu}}$ is a cnu and $T_{u}:=T|_{\clh_{u}}$ is a unitary (see \cite[Theorem 3.2]{NF}).
+Thus, $T$ has the following block matrix representation of $T$ with respect to the decomposition $\clh_{cnu}\oplus\clh_{u}$:

+Such a decomposition is commonly refer as canonical decomposition of $T$.
 If $U\in\clb(\cle)$ is an isometry, in the result below, we find a necessary and sufficient condition for the commutativity of $\tau_{W}(z)$ and $U$ for all $z\in\D$ in terms of $W$ and $U$.